Bitcoin, Ethereum, Ripple, Monero, Tether, Libra. Cryptocurrency, blockchain, mining, smart contracts, digital wallets, hard forks. Confused yet?

 If you have only purchased cryptocurrency, you should not have to pay additional taxes.
 Taxes kick in when transactions occur.
 Exchanging a cryptocurrency for another, converting it back to USD or spending cryptocurrency are taxable events.
 Gains and losses on all individual trades must be reported to the IRS and are subject to capital gains tax.
 Use Form 8949 to report on each digital trade and Form 1040 Schedule D to report total short-term and long-term gains and losses.

-If you are a business owner and you pay employees or contractors via Bitcoin or receive cryptocurrency for goods or services – the IRS expects taxes to be paid, “ at the fair market value of the virtual currency, measured in U.S. dollars, as of the date that the virtual currency was received.”
+If you are a business owner and you pay employees or contractors via Bitcoin or receive cryptocurrency for goods or services – the IRS expects taxes to be paid.
+This is the IRS’ position: “ at the fair market value of the virtual currency, measured in U.S. dollars, as of the date that the virtual currency was received.”
 Use the standard W-2 or 1099 for payments to employees and contractors.

 If you’re a “Miner” of virtual currencies, Self-Employment Tax kicks in, too, but some business expenses are deductible.